 - What are my key educational, work, volunteer, and leadership experiences?

 - What is my preferred type of work environment (e.g., team-oriented staff, long-term projects, fast-paced atmosphere, etc.)?
 What type of supervisor am I seeking?

 - What type of career field do I want to work in (e.g., government, nonprofit, business, etc.)?

 - What type of position/job category/job title am I seeking, such as: banking, editing, human resources, teaching, computer science, research, etc.?

-When employers write an internship or job description, it is their wish list of what they are seeking, so don’t be put off if you don’t have 100% of the preferred qualifications they are looking for if you have about 70% of the qualifications you should consider applying.
+- When employers write an internship or job description, it is their wish list of what they are seeking.
+So don’t be put off if you don’t have 100% of the preferred qualifications they are looking for!
+If you have about 70% of the qualifications, then you should consider applying.

-It is rare to see a job posting seeking zero years of experience, most will say at least 1-3 years--these are the entry-level positions you should be applying for because your coursework, internship, part-time job experience, etc. counts as experience!
+- It is rare to see a job posting seeking zero years of experience.
+Most will say at least 1-3 years, and these are the entry-level positions you should be applying for because your coursework, internship, part-time job experience, etc. counts as experience.